 TIP: If you want to raise TSH, do what you can to reduce factors that push TSH down.
 Some of the factors may involve a long term change of lifestyle or avoidance of a chemical for weeks before the test.

 TIP: If you can’t reduce or eliminate essential medications or remove unavoidable factors, make sure your doctor is aware of their TSH-lowering effects.
 Many physicians don’t know that low TSH can be caused by factors in addition to hyperthyroidism (thyrotoxicosis).

-2. TSH can be higher in the early morning.
+2. TSH can be higher in the early morning, before breakfast.

 Actually, TSH can be highest at 3 AM, but no laboratories are open to test your blood at that time of night.